Yanshan County, Jiangxi

+Name

+The first character in this county's name (铅) is normally pronounced qiān, but in the local dialect it is pronounced as yán.
+The local pronunciation is what is generally used.

 Situation

-It borders Hengfeng County to the north, Shangrao County to the east, Wannian County and Guixi City (in Yingtan) to the west and Wuyishan City and Guangze County (both in Nanping, FJ) to the south.
+It borders Hengfeng County to the north, Shangrao County to the east, Wannian County, Yiyang County and Guixi City (in Yingtan) to the west and Wuyishan City and Guangze County (both in Nanping, FJ) to the south.

 Waterways

 Hekou town sits on the Xinjiang River (信江), a tributary to Boyang Lake in the lower Yangzi River watershed.

 Administration

 The county seat, by Chinese convention often also called Yanshan, is at Hekou town (河口镇).